 Mr. Hetzel is a Specialty Coffee Association of America Board Member and Chairman of SCAA’s Professional Development and Global Education Committees, as well as a Q Arabica and Q Robusta Instructor for the Coffee Quality Institute.
 From 2008-2012, Andrew was a member of the Board of Advisors for World Coffee Events Ltd., which operates the World Barista Championship in more than 60 countries.

-In recent years, he has judged numerous competitive events, including national-level coffee championships in the USA, India, Russia, Sweden, Singapore, UAE and Brazil, where he participated as a member of the 2010 Cup of Excellence Jury.
-In 2013, he was head judge of the annual Taste of Harvest competition in Uganda.
+He has judged numerous competitive events, including championships in the USA, India, Russia, Sweden, Singapore, UAE and Brazil, where he participated on the 2010 and 2014 Cup of Excellence Juries.
+In 2013, he was a head judge of the African Taste of Harvest competition in Uganda.

-In 2005 he relocated to the Island of Hawaii, which is his home base for consulting and training operations worldwide.
+In 2005, he relocated to the Island of Hawaii, which is his home base for consulting and training operations worldwide.